justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 #### `Template`

-Holds an HTMLTemplateElement and it's list of parts.
+Holds an HTMLTemplateElement and its list of parts.

 > _TODO_: We might not need this class if we have
 > `HTMLTemplateElement.fromStrings()` and